AOB-Creator/CCNA-road/LAN21/README.md

 Multilayer switches combine Layer 2 switching and Layer 3 routing, enabling efficient inter-VLAN routing and high-speed packet forwarding.
 This guide includes:

--Segmentation – Divide a large network into smaller parts.
+- Segmentation – Divide a large network into smaller parts.
--Security – Restrict broadcast domains and isolate sensitive departments (e.g., HR from IT).
+- Security – Restrict broadcast domains and isolate sensitive departments (e.g., HR from IT).
--Performance – Reduces unnecessary traffic by limiting broadcast domains.
+- Performance – Reduces unnecessary traffic by limiting broadcast domains.
--Manageability – Easier to manage users and policies.
+- Manageability – Easier to manage users and policies.
--Flexibility – Logical grouping of users regardless of location.
+- Flexibility – Logical grouping of users regardless of location.

 ---